DejanHFT/SWProject_SentimentAnalysis/README.md

 # SWProject_TF-IDF
 Software Project with Mr. Stäbler.
-Repository of the TD-IDF-group
+Repository of the TF-IDF-group